codecypher/LearnAI/Level-1/ml/performance.md

 Thus, there is no silver bullet hardware or software technology that will magically improve computer performance.

+### Scalability

+_Scalability_ is the property of a system to handle a growing amount of work [5].

+- Horizontal scaling adds more machines to increase capacity without disruptions for applications that need load distribution.

+- Vertical scaling upgrades the hardware of existing machines when more processing power is required but cannot be easily distributed.

 Hardware upgrades (vertical scaling) usually provide only marginal improvement in performance.

-However, we can achieve as much as 30-100x performance improvement using software libraries and code refactoring to improve parallelization (horizontal scaling) [2] [3].
+We can achieve as much as 30-100x performance improvement using software libraries and code refactoring to improve parallelization (horizontal scaling) [2] [3].

 > There is no silver bullet to improve performance.